pcanz/pPEG/docs/context-sensitive-grammars.md

 This grammar requires the closing tag to match the opening tag, and the parser will fail if this is not the case.

-The way it works is that the `<@tag>` extension runs the `tag` rule, then it looks back through the sibling ptree elements to find the previous `tag` rule result and verifies that it is the same result.
+The way it works is that the `<@tag>` extension looks for the first previous sibling ptree element to find the previous `tag` rule result, and then matches the same result at the current position, or fails.

 Notice that the `elem` rule can have content that contains nested `elem` results with their own `tag`'s.
 But these `tags`'s are not siblings in the ptree.
 The different `elem`'s will match their own `tag` values separatley within each `elem`.

+The `<@name>` extension will also look for the nearest previous `name` rule match in ancestors rule results to allow it to be used in a sub-rule.
+If there is no previous match then the `<@name>` will match an `''` empty string.

-The `<@name>` extension could be used for most of the other example too.
+The `<@name>` extension could be used for most of the other examples too.

 For the Markdown code example: